The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14): everything you need to know

 I’m sure you’ve heard of the Diagnostic and Statistical Manual of Mental Disorders, which has been updated several times and is commonly referred to as DSM-5.
-Well, one way or another, in most countries with autism guidelines, the same scale (the Ritvo Autism & Asperger Diagnostic Scale) or something similar is used to determine if someone should be considered autistic or not.
-Most people who use this scale don’t even know it exists – that’s why I believe everyone should know about it and what it stands for.
+Well, one way or another, in most countries with autism guidelines, the same scale (the Ritvo Autism & Asperger Diagnostic Scale) or something similar is used to determine if someone should be considered autistic.
+Most people who use this scale don’t even know it exists – that’s why everyone should know about it and what it stands for.

 What is RAADS?

-The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14) is a questionnaire that can help diagnose autism and Asperger syndrome.
-It consists of 14 questions, each rated on a scale from 0 to 3.
+The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14) questionnaire can help diagnose autism and Asperger syndrome.
+It consists of 14 questions, each rated from 0 to 3 on a scale.
 A total score of 70 or above indicates a substantial likelihood of autism spectrum disorder.

 If you think you or your child may be on the autism spectrum, the first step is to consult with a professional.
 The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14) is one of the most commonly used diagnostic tools.
-It was developed by Dr. Susan Swedo in 1997 as an extension of the DSM IV criteria, and it is designed to assess behavioral problems that are associated with autism and related disorders in children aged 2-16 years old.
-It consists of 14 questions; each answered on a scale from 0 (never) to 3 (always).
-To evaluate social interaction problems, respondents are asked about behaviors such as:
+It was developed by Dr. Susan Swedo in 1997 as an extension of the DSM IV criteria.
+It assesses behavioral problems associated with autism and related disorders in children aged 2-16.
+It consists of 14 questions, each answered on a scale from 0 (never) to 3 (always).
+For example, to evaluate social interaction problems, respondents are asked about behaviors such as:

 - Does your child avoid eye contact?

 - Does your child seem to have difficulty understanding how someone else feels?

 - Does your child prefer not to be touched?

 - To evaluate communication difficulties, respondents are asked about behaviors such as: